-It's preferable to the alternative route by train from Vitrolles-Aeroport station which, despite its name, is not in the airport itself (you have to take a shuttle bus over to it).
+It's preferable to the alternative route by train from Vitrolles-Aeroport station which, despite its name, is not in the airport itself: you have to take a (free) shuttle bus over to it.
 The service was improved in 2012, but there can still be long intervals between trains.

-Our affiliate partner, carrentals, is a comparison search engine for all grades of hire car from Smarts to 4x4s and limousines.
-It will instantly compare the current rates on offer from all the suppliers at Marseille station to ensure you get the best deal.
+Powered by our affiliate partner, it will instantly compare the current rates on offer from all majpr suppliers at your chosen location to ensure you get the best deal.

-There is a ticket office at the station but you can book TGV tickets in advance on the official TGV-Europe booking site.
+There is a ticket office at Saint Charles station but you can book Eurostar and high-speed train tickets in advance on the official TGV-Europe booking site.
 TGV tickets can be printed on your own computer before departure, just like a low-cost airline ticket.